pedroka-dev/Sudoku-Validator/README.md

 # Sudoku-Validator
-A console application that says if string is a valid sudoku or something (wip)
+A console application that says if string is a valid Sudoku

-# 1 - O que é Sudoku
+1 - What is Sudoku?

-A matriz do jogo é uma matriz deinteiros 9 x 9 .
-Para ser uma solução do problema, cada linha e coluna deveconter todos os números de 1 a 9.
-Além disso, se dividirmos a matriz em 9regiões 3 x 3, cada uma destas regiões também deve conter os números de 1 a 9.O exemplo abaixo mostra uma matriz que é uma solução do problema.
+The Sudoku grid is a 9x9 matrix of integers.
+For it to be a valid solution, each row and column must contain all numbers from 1 to 9.
+Additionally, if we divide the matrix into nine 3x3 regions, each of these regions must also contain the numbers from 1 to 9.
+The example below shows a grid that is a valid Sudoku solution.

-# 2 - Exemplo:
+2 - Example:

-Nas linhas seguintes são dadas asn matrizes.
-Cada matriz é dada em 9 linhas, em que cada linha contém 9 númerosinteiros.
-O seu programa deverá imprimir SIM se a matriz for a solução de um problema de Sudoku, e NAO caso contrário.
-Exemplo:

-Entrada:

-1 3 2 5 7 9 4 6 8
+The input consists of several matrices.
+Each matrix is given in 9 lines, where each line contains 9 integers.
+Your program should print "SIM" if the matrix is a valid Sudoku solution, and "NAO" otherwise.
+Input:
 4 9 8 2 6 1 3 7 5

 7 5 6 3 8 4 2 1 9